lextm/jekyll-theme-chirpy/_posts/2007-8-4-product-review-visual-c-2008-express-beta-2.md

 In all, Visual C# 2008 is better than Visual C# 2005.

 (Updated: Yesterday when I powered on my computer, I found that I could use Clean task of *.sln file to remove those .tmp files.
-So I guess the rule is “you cannot delete them until you wake up tomorrow”.
+So I guess the rule is "you cannot delete them until you wake up tomorrow".

 Now I turn off AutoRecover feature completely, and find no .tmp files any more.
 They are gone! at last!